Tencent/wcdb/README.md

 ### Build WCDB Android with Prebuilt Dependencies

 WCDB itself can be built apart from its dependencies using Gradle or Android Studio.
-To build WCDB Android library, import Gradle project or run Gradle wrapper on `android` directory:
+To build WCDB Android library, run Gradle on `android` directory:

 ```bash
 $ cd android